 The policy stresses the importance of reducing organic waste through further design, maintenance, and procurement tactics:

 - Minimize waste by selecting plants that are appropriate to the microclimate, species that can grow to their natural size in the space allotted them; Place preference on native and drought-tolerant plants that require no or minimal watering once established

 - Limit amount of impervious surfaces by producing permeable substitutes such as permeable asphalt or pavers for walkways, patios and driveways

 Duke serves as a national model for academic institutions looking to implement environmentally conscious operational policies, and is a prime example of how private institutions can implement environmental policies to benefit their own finances and local economies.
-Similar sustainable campus landscaping policies are also in place in procurement departments at several other universities around the country, for example the University of Utah and San José State University in California.
+Similar sustainable campus landscaping policies are also in place in procurement departments at several other universities around the country, for example the University of Utah, George Washington University, and San José State University in California.

 - Duke University – Environmentally Preferable Purchasing (EPP) Guidelines

 - Sustainable Purchasing Leadership Council – Programs & Tool Development

 Original post from July 30, 2012